damiVongola/Lab-2/README.md

          - Use recursive feature elimination to get the best 5 features
          - Use LinearRegression to to train on the training set and get mse and rsquared on the testing set
          - show which features were selected
+         - show the ranking of each feature in a dataframe

   - ***Cross Validation:***
        - Use ShuffleSplit cross validation